RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 Code is easier to change than organizations or culture.
 And cutting the code into small pieces will not magically change the way people work together.
 If your entire enterprise is organized around technical boundaries (e.g., a frontend team, a backend team, and an ops team), massive efforts will be required to evolve to a lot of small, focused, multidisciplinary teams.
 Imagine, 10 teams with each their architect, frontend specialists, backend developers, performance expert, ops engineer, designer, product manager...
-How long would be the road from where you currently are, to this vision?
+How much effort would be required to go from where you currently stand to this vision?

 In a microservices setting, transversal teams are an anti-pattern, since they introduce, in their own way, coupling.
 I am not saying that you should do away with all the transversal teams, as the organization can choose to retain common guidelines (e.g., architecture, modeling, management...) or capitalize on some technologies (e.g., orchestration or monitoring tools).
-But to reduce the coupling, transversal teams should really act as communities of practice (rather than as a pool of resources to deliver features) and be located as close to the product teams as possible.
+But to reduce the coupling, transversal teams should really act as communities of practices (rather than as a pool of resources to deliver features) and be located as close to the product teams as possible.

 I will not go into the lengths of how hard change management is, but here goes for the compromise: how much energy into transforming the company's culture, and how much into delivery features to real users?